Poor, Henry Varnum, b. 1887 d. 1970

 4 rolled docs.

-Biographical/Historical Note: Henry Varnum Poor (1888-1970), best known as a potter and ceramic artist, was also an architect, painter, muralist, designer, educator, and writer who lived and worked in New City, N.Y.
+Biographical/Historical Note: Henry Varnum Poor (1888-1970), best known as a potter and ceramic artist, was also an architect, painter, muralist, designer, educator, and writer who lived and worked in New City, New York.

 How to Use this Collection

 - Read the Finding Aid for this digitized collection

 - A small portion of this collection is available on 35 mm microfilm reels 644-634 at Archives of American Art offices, and through interlibrary loan.
 The bulk of the collection was digitized in 2016 and is available on the Archives of American Art's website.
 Materials which have not been scanned include personal biographical information, blank pages, blank versos of photographs, and duplicates.
 In some cases, exhibition catalogs and other publications have had their covers, title pages, and relevant pages scanned.